Tuesday, April 23, 2024

 Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part II by Brian Joseph Johns

-Originally written and published in 2014 by Brian Joseph Johns (me) on my Poetry And Fiction site.
+Originally written and published in 2014 by Brian Joseph Johns (me) on my Poetry And Fiction site, this is part 2 in a series of 15 parts.

 Warning: This story deals with some mature situations.
 Reader discretion is advised.